Everything Is A Mashup Song

 We have to give our personalities to everything we do, otherwise there is no point in doing it at all.
 Ironically, that comes from a mashup song DJ that has been working around pop music all his life, but the whole thing is that we have to put our own ideas on things and create new stuff.
 Even if a remix is based on something that someone else did, that’s how things in art work.
 You take an idea, add your own and then take things in new directions.
 So express yourself, don’t be afraid of your ideas, show them to the world.
 Everything can be creation, everything can be art, everything is a mashup song.”

-Check out Robin Skouteris here.
+Find out more about Robin Skouteris HERE.